 It is possible to transfer pension benefits from other UK approved pension arrangements into LifeSight.
 There are no charges within LifeSight for these transfers although members should take into account any charges that may be applied by the ceding plan before transferring.
 Note that if the proposed transfer is from a Defined Benefit arrangement then there is a legal requirement to obtain independent financial advice if the value of the transfer is greater than £30,000.

 You can find an Independent Financial Adviser in your area by visiting unbiased.co.uk.

 Options at retirement

 Yes, currently from age 55 you can take all of your LifeSight Account as a cash lump sum.
+This is set to rise to age 57 from 2028, subject to legislation.
 Please note that there may be tax implications in taking all of your LifeSight Account as cash.
 You can take up to 25% of a LifeSight Account tax free, the remaining 75% will be taxed at the appropriate rate of income tax in the year that the lump sum is taken.
 This may mean that tax would be paid at a higher rate than the basic 20% tax rate.

 Yes.
 There is a ready-made income drawdown solution within LifeSight which will enable you to access your pension savings through drawdown at no additional cost.

 You have access to the HUB Helpdesk, where you can speak to someone who is familiar with the choices available to members at retirement.
 The Helpdesk team will not provide individual advice but can help you better understand your options before proceeding to use the other HUB services.

 The HUB services can be used in two main ways: